ineptian/dawn/README.md

 There are a number of really useful tools that the Shopify Themes team uses during development.
 Dawn is already set up to work with these tools.

 ### Tailwind CSS
-Build with `npx tailwindcss -i ./assets/app-tailwind.css -o ./assets/app.css --watch`
+Watch with `npx tailwindcss -i ./assets/app-tailwind.css -o ./assets/app.css --watch`

 ### Shopify CLI